MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 2. Enter a bank ID and name.

-3. Enter the bank’s address information, including phone and fax numbers.
-If you’re using Bank Reconciliation, this information can be formatted to be printed on deposit slips.
+3. Enter the bank's address information, including phone and fax numbers.
+If you're using Bank Reconciliation, this information can be formatted to be printed on deposit slips.

-4. Enter the bank’s transit number.
+4. Enter the bank's transit number.
 This is the first group of numbers (usually followed by a colon) in the lower left corner on checks issued by the bank.

 5. Enter the bank branch to further identify this bank ID.